Taming Trauma: Tatiana Zdyb Mental Health Promotion Fund

 “I realized pretty early on that most people can’t afford to see a therapist, so I started offering free therapy one day a week,” says Tatiana.
 “I still take on five pro bono patients a year.
 It saddens me that therapy is not more accessible.”

-In 2018, Tatiana decided to broaden her approach to tackling some of the gaps in London’s mental health services by establishing the Dr. Tatiana Zdyb Mental Health Promotion Fund at LCF.
+In 2018, Tatiana decided to broaden her approach to tackling some of the gaps in London’s mental health services by establishing the Tatiana Zdyb Mental Health Promotion Fund at LCF.

 “The purpose of the fund is to promote the mental health of materially vulnerable Londoners,” says Tatiana.
 “I really believe that there can be no health without mental health.
 That’s why I think it’s important for people to be putting money into mental health services.”